aprilqueved0/april-queved0.github.io/README.md

 <li>I think maybe I should swap this background color with the one used for my resume page?
 The dark blue doesn't work well with the clip container.</li>
 <li>I removed the search bar and filters for now.
 I think those would work on WordPress best since WordPress allows you to assign tags to your work and houses your actual article text.</li>
 <li>(This is me just giving myself more Illustrator work, BUT) I'm thinking of redoing all the thumbnail images so they compliment the site's color theme -- thoughts?</li>
-<li>I coudldn't figure out how to increase the space between the bottom clip boards and footer.
+<li>I couldn't figure out how to increase the space between the bottom row of clip boards and footer.
 I tried in a couple of places but saw nothing change so I removed the code line.</li>

 ## Contact:
-<li>I still need to figure out how to make the sumbit button work so that a message is actually generated from the completed form and sent to my school email.
+<li>I still need to figure out how to make the submit button work so that a message is actually generated from the completed form and sent to my school email.
 Maybe I should just remove the form and add a little envelope icon that links to mailto:[email address]?</li>